How To Make Well Water Drinkable And Keep It Safe To Drink

 Yes, boiling is the surest way to kill bacteria, viruses, and parasites in the well water.

-To boil the water so it will be safe, heat it to a full swirling boil.
+To boil the water to be safe, heat it to a full swirling boil.
 Keep the swirling boil going for at least one minute before you use the water.
 Store the boiled water in a clean, covered container in the fridge.
 Throw out the water after 72 hours (three days).
 You can use this boiled water for:

 • Drinking